 Back in 1835, property loss prevention was not a top-of-mind business issue.
-If your business was hit by fire, flood or another natural hazard, you rebuilt and hoped for the best.
-Until a Rhode Island textile mill owner named Zachariah Allen came along.
+That is, if your business was hit by fire, flood or another natural hazard, you rebuilt and hoped for the best.
+Until a Rhode Island, USA, textile mill owner named Zachariah Allen came along.

 What happened next changed everything.

-Other companies joined the group, which became known as the Factory Mutuals.
-As Zachariah had predicted, proper fire prevention methods and inspections resulted in dramatically fewer losses.
+Other companies joined the group, which became known as Factory Mutuals.
+As Allen had predicted, proper fire prevention methods and inspections resulted in dramatically fewer losses.
 When the fire sprinkler was introduced in 1874, Factory Mutuals championed its acceptance.

-Over the next century, more companies looked to the Factory Mutuals System to minimise their property risk, with the knowledge that “the majority of property loss is preventable”.
-This smarter way of preventing loss before it happens resonated with other industries, and more companies across the US signed on.
+Over the next century, more companies looked to the Factory Mutual System to minimise their property risk, with the knowledge that “the majority of property loss is preventable”.
+This smarter way, that is, of preventing loss before it happens, resonated with other industries, and more companies across the United States signed on.

 By 1987, 42 mutual companies joined forces to become three companies.
 This merger allowed the three carriers to provide clients more comprehensive coverage and loss prevention resources.